Heroes of the Fourth Turning: History

-The playwright, Will Arbery, is the son of Glenn Arbery, the president of Wyoming Catholic College (WCC), a small liberal arts college in Lander, Wyoming, that combines a great books curriculum with outdoor education.
+The playwright, Will Arbery, is the son of Glenn Arbery, the former president of Wyoming Catholic College (WCC), a small liberal arts college in Lander, Wyoming, that combines a great books curriculum with outdoor education.
 The play's fictional Transfiguration College is based on WCC.
 The title is a reference to the Fourth Turning, a concept in the Strauss–Howe generational theory.
 Throughout the writing process, he grappled with how to invite audiences to engage with the characters' ideas without asking them to empathize with them or providing a platform for hateful speech.

 The play grew out of a shorter work that Arbery wrote for Ensemble Studio Theater shortly before the 2016 U.S. presidential election, depicting reactions to an anticipated Clinton victory.
-After Trump won, he rewrote and expanded the work.
+After Trump won, Arbery rewrote and expanded the work.
 The play premiered off-Broadway at Playwrights Horizons in New York City in 2019, directed by Danya Taymor.
+During the COVID-19 pandemic, Taymor staged a virtual revival of the Playwrights Horizons production for five performances from October 21 to 24, 2020, produced by Jeremy O. Harris and hosted on Zoom featuring the original cast.